-The proper place to file your bankruptcy petition is in the federal bankruptcy court located where you live, maintain your principle place of business, or keep your primary assets for the majority of the 180-day period before filing.
+Bankruptcy provides financial relief to both individuals and business owners struggling with overwhelming debt.
+It starts when you file the required paperwork, called a petition, with the bankruptcy court.
+The proper place to file your bankruptcy petition is in the federal bankruptcy court.
+You'll choose the court located where you live, maintain your principal place of business, or keep your primary assets during the majority of the 180 days before filing.

 Learn about the differences between Chapter 7 and 13.

 It is important to file your papers in the right court.
 As a rule of thumb, you typically file your bankruptcy petition in the place you lived or operated a business for the majority of the past 180 days.
 You’ll choose one of these three places while taking into account the 180-day rule:

 When most of your debts are from running your business, it makes sense to file where your business is located.
 For example, if you own a yogurt store in Provo, Utah and your primary creditors are the frozen yogurt mix supplier, the paper cup distributor, and local radio station, your creditors might claim that your home state of Nevada is an inconvenient location.

 Find out why someone with primarily business debts doesn’t need to take the means test.

 When you don’t have any assets, and most of your debts are consumer debts, it is a good idea to file where you live.
 Consumer debts are personal obligations for things you used for yourself or family, including items and services such as: